-Upgrading from a previous version
+Upgrading from non-devel version

-If you installing a pfBlockerNG for the first time, skip this step and go to installation. *If* you have quite a few custom settings such as rules, IPv4 lists, and DNSBL lists and you want to keep all of your settings, go to Firewall -> pfBlockerNG (General) and make sure ‘Keep Settings’ is checked.
+If you installing pfBlockerNG for the first time, skip this step and go to installation. *If* you have quite a few custom settings such as rules, IPv4 lists, and DNSBL lists and you want to keep all of your settings, go to Firewall -> pfBlockerNG (General) and make sure ‘Keep Settings’ is checked.
 If it’s not, put a check there and click ‘Save’ at the bottom.

 Go to System -> Package Manager and delete the package.

 Next, go to the DNSBL tab and it will take you to the main DNSBL landing page.
-Place a checkmark in ‘Enable’ next to DNSBL (below).
+You should also notice there is already a checkmark in ‘Enable’ next to DNSBL.
 If you only have one internal interface such as LAN, then you shouldn’t need to do anything else.
 If you have multiple internal interfaces and you would like to protect them with DNSBL, then you will need to pay attention to the ‘Permit Firewall Rules’ section below.
-First, place a checkmark in the ‘Enable’ box (red square below).
-Then, select the various interfaces (to the right) by holding down the ‘Ctrl’ key and left-clicking.
-Don’t forget to hit ‘Save DNSBL settings’ and move to the DNSBL feeds section.
+You may have already selected the “extra” interfaces when you went through the wizard above.
+Either way, keep this in mind should you ever add interfaces or VLANs in the future!

-If your pfSense has plenty of memory, another really amazing feature to consider is TLD (below the DNSBL option in the picture below).
+If your pfSense has plenty of memory, another really amazing feature to consider is TLD (below the DNSBL option in the picture above).
 This option is required for the TLD blacklists discussed later in the walkthrough.
 What does the TLD feature provide?
 Normally, DNSBL (and other DNS blackhole software) block the domains specified in the feeds and that’s that.
 What TLD does differently is it will block the domain specified in addition to all of a domain’s subdomains.
 As a result, a bad guy can’t circumvent the blacklist by creating a random subdomain name such as abcd1234.linuxincluded.com (if linuxincluded.com was in a DNSBL feed).
 That’s really powerful and as far as I know, it is one of the few DNS blackholing software that does it.
 You can get an idea on memory requirements by clicking on the blue ‘info’ icon next to TLD.
 If you have less than 2GB of memory on your pfSense, I would skip it.
 If you’re unsure on your memory, this might be a feature to come back to after you get your feeds and everything else configured.
 Nonetheless, don’t sleep on this extremely powerful feature because TLD can definitely add several layers of protection.

 Configuring DNSBL feeds